 I usually don’t brown my stew meat for this beef stew recipe because I’m pretty lazy in the kitchen.
 However, you can brown the stew meat on the sauté setting with 2 tsp of olive oil if you prefer.
 Then scrap off the brown bits, add the other ingredients and switch the instant pot to the pressure cooker setting.

-Can I Freeze Beef Stew?
+Can I Make Beef Stew Without Tomatoes?

 More Easy Instant Pot Recipes

 Two gray bowls brimming with Instant Pot beef stew, featuring chunks of beef, carrots, and potatoes, garnished with herbs.
-The bowls rest on a wooden tray alongside crackers and a spoon, with the trusty pressure cooker visible in the background.

 Instant Pot Beef Stew